francescopiocirillo/event-manager-flutter-app/README.md

 📌 Overview
 -----------

-**Thirty-Green-Events** is a Flutter-powered mobile app designed to help users organize and manage their daily **tasks and events** across devices.
+**Thirty Green Events** is a Flutter-powered mobile app designed to help users organize and manage their daily **tasks and events** across devices.
 The app integrates a **local SQLite database** for persistent data storage and presents **personalized statistics** to offer actionable insights.
 A complete wireframe guides user interaction, with special attention given to **responsive UI/UX** and **user-centered navigation**.

 ### 📁 Project Highlights